JohanSchott/hello-world/README.md

 - In the case of merge conflicts, one have to manually solve it.
 The command `git mergetool` can also be of help.

 - `git fetch` just download updates from the remote to the local directory.
-But does not update the local branch, thus the downloaded data in hidden locally. `git merge` will merge two branches and `git pull` will do the same thing as `git fetch` followed by `git merge`.
+But does not update the local branch, thus the downloaded data is hidden locally. `git merge` will merge two versions and `git pull` will do the same thing as `git fetch` followed by `git merge`.